h2non/filetype/README.md

 - Simple and semantic API
 - [Blazing fast](#benchmarks), even processing large files
 - Only first 261 bytes representing the max file header is required, so you can just [pass a slice](#file-header)
-- Dependency free (it's just Go code)
+- Dependency free (just Go code, no C compilation needed)
+- Cross-platform file recognition

 ## Installation